Aircraft Sensors Market Size and Share

 By Aircraft Type: Military Aviation Drives Modernization

 Rotorcraft and tilt-rotor fleets embraced multispectral cameras and lidar for obstacle avoidance during low-altitude operations.
 Collins Aerospace’s perception-sensing system enabled automated landing in degraded visual conditions.
 Cross-pollination of software-defined sensor processors between rotorcraft and fighter jets cut non-recurring engineering costs, compressing time-to-market for export variants.
-As autonomous cargo drones scale, demand for lightweight inertial and barometric modules will reinforce the aircraft sensor market expansion across all airframe classes.
+As autonomous cargo drones scale, demand for lightweight inertial and barometric modules will reinforce the expansion of the aircraft sensors market across all airframe classes.

 Aircraft Sensors Market by Aircraft Type